sguzman/articles/README.md

 - [ ] Fascism by practice vs Fascism by theory
 - [ ] Grievance mongering as political praxis
 - [ ] Human Chauvanism: A theory
+- [ ] Producer Market vs. Consumer Market
+- [ ] Markets defined by their audience